bioinfo-pf-curie/smartseq3/docs/output.md

 ### Cutadapt

-[Cutadapt](https://cutadapt.readthedocs.io/en/stable/) is used to trim linkers (21bp in total) and polyA tails (arround 30bp long) on R2.
+[Cutadapt](https://cutadapt.readthedocs.io/en/stable/) is used to trim 3'linkers (21bp in total) and polyA tails (arround 30bp long) on R2.
 Only few of them have a part of the pattern, generally ~2% and the majority mainly have 3 to 5bp that match.

 Results are summarized in a plot as follows: